Server-Driven UI on the Web: Examples, Benefits & Use Cases

 • A/B testing - Over an API, you can perform AB tests and change the layout, text, and images in a server-driven and performant manner.

 • Building new pages - The process that applies to testing can also be applied to creating new pages.
 This dramatically speeds up the programming process.
-For example, SDUI can be beneficial if you want to do a Programmatic SEO strategy for your landing pages.
+For example, programmatic SEO can be more beneficial when used together with SDUI for your landing pages.

 • Personalization -Being able to add, build or create dozen different components and match them with specific needs, is that like a core of the personalization process?